followmyutopia/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/40 Background/30 Displaying an Image.md

-﻿You can display an image in the background of **RangeSelector**.
+You can display an image in the background of **RangeSelector**.
 To do this, use the options within the **background** | [image](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/background/image/) object.
 Specify the URL of the required image using the **url** option.
 Then, choose where to place this image on your range selector using the **location** option.

 	<!--JavaScript-->
 	var rangeSelectorOptions = {
 		// ...
 		background: {
 			image: {
-				url: '/Content/images/doc/17_1/ChartJS/flight.png',
+				url: '/Content/images/doc/17_2/ChartJS/flight.png',
 				location: 'center'
 			}
 		}